hahwul/dalfox/README.md

 ## What is DalFox 🌘🦊
 DalFox is an powerful open source XSS scanning tool and parameter analyzer and utility that fast the process of detecting and verify XSS flaws.
 It comes with a powerful testing engine, many niche features for the cool hackers 😎

 I talk about naming.
-Dal([달](https://en.wiktionary.org/wiki/달)) is the Korean pronunciation of moon and Fox was made into Fox (Find Of XSS).
+Dal([달](https://en.wiktionary.org/wiki/달)) is the Korean pronunciation of moon and Fox was made into Fox (Finder Of XSS)

 ## TOC
 - [Key features](#key-features)